fabioformosa/metamorphosis-nestjs/README.md

 [![Coverage Status](https://coveralls.io/repos/github/fabioformosa/metamorphosis-nest/badge.svg?branch=master)](https://coveralls.io/github/fabioformosa/metamorphosis-nest?branch=master)

 # METAMORPHOSIS-NEST

+> "Nothing is lost, nothing is created, everything is transformed"
+> _Lavoisier

 **Metamorphosis** is set of libraries that provide utilities to convert objects from a class to another one.
 Tipically you'll have to convert entities to DTOs and/or viceversa.

 **Metamorphosis-nest** is the NodeJs version of Metamorphosis library, and it has been adapted to the popular framework [NestJS](https://nestjs.com).
 This module exports a conversion service, that you can import and use into your application as hub of all convertions.